oerc-music/meld-testing-ssi3/Notes/SSI3-draft-report.md

 The availability of occasional access to an experienced software developer was reported to be very valuable for project researchers who were primarily humanists, but engaged in software development.
 While it can represent a significant cost to a project to employ a full-time developer, having part-time availability potentially offers many of the benefits of a full-time developer, and potentially facilitates training and technical capacity building for digital humanities projects.

-For MELD, the funded developer was at 20% FTE (1 day/week), with the effort split between (a) software maintenance and building testing capabilities (i.e. direct technical work), (b) supporting other project developers (indirect technical work) and (c) project management, SSI3 introspection and and reporting activities.
+For MELD, the funded developer was at 20% FTE (1 day/week) for the duration of our study, with the effort split between (a) software maintenance and building testing capabilities (i.e. direct technical work), (b) supporting other project developers (indirect technical work) and (c) project management, SSI3 introspection and and reporting activities.
 One day/week is relatively easy to schedule and manage, but the above suggests that 10%/0.5 day/week might be sufficient for technical support aspects.

-For this MELD sustainability work, we scheduled a week of remote [pair programming](https://en.wikipedia.org/wiki/Pair_programming#Remote_pair_programming) work as a way to build technical capacity for the [Beethoven in the House project](https://www.dfg.de/en/research_funding/announcements_proposals/2020/info_wissenschaft_20_01/index.html) using the MELD framework.
-We found that Zoom screen sharing was a very effective technique for this (other video conference systems might work as well or better; we found the affordances provided by Zoom seemed about right for this work).
-There is a [retrospective review](https://github.com/oerc-music/meld-hello-meld/blob/main/hello-meld-5/20210430-retrospective-review.md) of this activity with more details.

-More broadly, for supporting _Beethoven in the House_, the pattern we have followed has been a series of short online sessions building and understanding simple early incarnations of "Hello MELD", followed by the longer sprint to build a more complex application.
-This pattern seems to have been very effective, and reinforced value of simple early "Hello MELD" apps.
-These focused development sessions did prove to be an effective way of making technical progress and transferring knowledge - asn important aspect of these sessions was actually doing the work, to see all the details worked out.

 An area we noticed that might particularly benefit from a little technical expertise is in early review of software architecture choices.
 We observed some areas where code maintenance was complicated by some initial choices of software structure that resulted in repetition of logic that an alternative structure would allow to appear just once.
 (Such repetition makes it more likely that subsequent software changes will introduce inconsistencies and non-obvious problems).
 Such architecture review could occur at the start of software development, but it be more effective if performed when a very early prototype has been created, and the method of implementation has been clarified and tested.
 (In the observed example, some 6 different types of "annotation" has been implemented, each with different data model and user interaction requirements.
 If just one or two annotation types had been implemented at the point of review, it would have been easier to suggest a software structure that would facilitate adding new annotation types with minimal changes to existing code.)

+#### Distributed collaborative working

+Work on MELD software involved researchers from multiple institutions from UK, Germany, Austria, (@@@ and more?).
+Software development by a widely dispersed team is challenged by the disparate goals of different groups and conflicting demands on their time, complicating the process of scheduling meetings to work through issues.
+On the positive side, 2020 (the year of the Covid-19 pandemic) has seen a rise of tools to facilitate remote working, notably much improved videoconferencing systems.
+Yet we have also seen that effective participation in remote meetings is much harder work, and more draining, than face-to-face meeting.
+The MELD team has long used Slack instant messaging as a medium for ad-hoc coordination of activities and discussion of technical issues.
+This is not new, and continued to be an important channel for communication.

+For the MELD sustainability work, we scheduled a week of remote [pair programming](https://en.wikipedia.org/wiki/Pair_programming#Remote_pair_programming) work as a way to build MELD technical capacity for the [Beethoven in the House project](https://www.dfg.de/en/research_funding/announcements_proposals/2020/info_wissenschaft_20_01/index.html).
+We found that Zoom screen sharing was an effective technique for this (other video conference systems might work as well or better; we found the affordances provided by Zoom seemed about right for this work).
+There is a [retrospective review](https://github.com/oerc-music/meld-hello-meld/blob/main/hello-meld-5/20210430-retrospective-review.md) of this activity with more details.

+More broadly, for supporting _Beethoven in the House_, the pattern we have followed has been a series of short online development sessions building and understanding simple early incarnations of "Hello MELD", followed by the longer sprint to build a more complex application.
+This pattern seems to have been very effective, and reinforced value of simple early "Hello MELD" apps.
+These focused development sessions did prove to be an effective way of making technical progress and transferring knowledge - an important aspect of these sessions was actually doing the work, to see all the details worked out.
+Yet these online pair programming sessions are hard work, and we found it most effective to have frequent shorter online sessions (an hour or so) with longer breaks between for participants to work separately and consolidate their knowledge.
+This observation was offered by Mark Saccomanom, who participated in this process:

+> I think any project needs to make judicious use of teleconferencing software, and be realistic about expectations.
+I am finding meetings larger than 2 or 3 people to actually be counterproductive.
+Chat in Slack, though, has been great since we began!
+It is easier to take in information and you can always scroll back and refer to it when needed.

+It was also noticeable that a the problems of dealing with code instability, noted elsewhere, are exacerbated by the challenges of remote working.
+With limited contact time, it is easier to discuss an issue with reference points (e.g., a stable codebase and working tests) as a baseline.
+These can help to focus attention on where problems have been introduced.
+The "Hello MELD" series provided useful anchor points for our work, albeit somewhat hampered by failure to create a meaningful test suite.

 # 4. Sustainability issues encountered

 This section aims to highlight key issues encountered.
 Raw observations and notes are contained in a separate document:  [MELD sustainability issues observed](./MELD-sustainability-issues-observed.md).

 ## 4.1 Working with a complex and dynamic software ecosystem